JohannesSKunz/IsHospitalQuality/README.md

 The figure shows the application of the weighting for North Carolina.

 NC has access to nine HRRs (Asheville, Charlotte, Durham, Greensboro, Greenville, Hickory, Raleigh, Wilmington, and Winston-Salem); thus each county might have ties to several hospital referral regions.
-In the left Figure, we show the raw weighting, and in the right conditional on county-level characteristics (residualized).
+In the left Figure, we show the raw weighting, and in the right conditional on county-level characteristics (residualized) from our application.

 <img src="./_example/exampleNC.png" height="300">